marcpiet/ImageRegion/Readme.md

     After compilation you get a console application  which can be used to display graphical files (jpg, bmp, png, etc.) in a window.
 You can also use this app for determination of areas around pointed pixel where color is very similar.
 The color variation is customizable.
 Another feature allows to draw a perimeter of determined area.
-The area can be sometimes very jagged so there is also option to smooth the region and to smoth the contour.
-Every time you can display results of operation and save it within a graphical file.
+    The area can be sometimes very jagged so there is (should be, maybe will be soon) also option to smooth the region and to smoth the contour.
+Every time you can display results of operation and save it within a graphical file or even into text file.
     This is also example of using openCV to load and view images.

 ## Methods
     Within the source code you can find the set of generic methods, which can be potentially useful in another project.
 Here is the API fot them:

- 	.
-	.
-	.
-	.
-	.
-	.
-	.
-	.
-	.
-	.
-	.
+	int find_region( Mat& imIn, const int pX, const int pY, const int simf, Mat& imOut ), int find_perimeter( Mat& imIn, Mat& imOut ), void display_image( const Mat& image, string const& win_name ), void display_pixels( const Mat& image, string const& win_name ), void save_pixels( const Mat& image, string const& filename ), void save_to_text_file( Mat& image, string const& filename ),

 	.
 	.